princedalsaniya/CodeIn10/5_Recursion_Subsequence_Subsets.md

 # Subsequence or Subarray using Recursion

 - Subsequenece is a sequence which can be derived by removing 0 or more elements, without changing the original order of the string.
 If the string is `abcd` then `abd`, `acd`, `ab` can be subsequence.
-- If we have string, then this would be `subsequence` and if we have array or set, then this would be `subarray`.
+- If we have string, then this would be `subsequence` and if we have array or set, then this would be `subsets`.

 - Subsequence is kind of superset of `substring` or `subarray`.
 - **Substring / Subarray** :